GSA/digitalgov.gov/content/posts/2017-04-07-hhs-offers-free-content-models-and-drupal-features.md

 Take a look in the above repositories and see if there are a few content models you can use or use as a starting point in your own efforts.

-{% include image/full-width.html img="https://www.WHATEVER/files/2017/04/600-x-375-HHS-GitHub-content-models.jpg" alt="Screencapture of the GitHub page for HHS content models and Drupal features." %}
+{% img="https://www.WHATEVER/files/2017/04/600-x-375-HHS-GitHub-content-models.jpg" alt="Screencapture of the GitHub page for HHS content models and Drupal features." %}

 ## What is a Drupal Feature?